Heinz Kiessling: Notable works

 In 1969, Kiessling wrote "In the Shadow of the Moon" for Reprise, which later on became the theme song for Frank Sinatra's daughter Tina Sinatra TV mini-series Romeo und Julia '70.

 His piece "Temptation Sensation" is used as the theme song for the FX and FXX TV show It's Always Sunny in Philadelphia.
 Always Sunny cast member Charlie Day told Entertainment Weekly that the original pilot of the show took place in Los Angeles and the theme song used to be a cha-cha version of "Hooray for Hollywood".
 "FX loved the show, but wanted to take it out of the entertainment industry", Day explained.
 "We had a music supervisor called Ray Espinola and we said, 'Give us everything you have in a sort of Leave It to Beaver with a big band-swing kind of feel', and the majority of the songs are from what he sent over.
-When you set it against what these characters were doing—which oftentimes can be perceived as quite despicable, or wrong—it really disarmed the audience.
+When you set it against what these characters were doing - which oftentimes can be perceived as quite despicable, or wrong - it really disarmed the audience.
 It just became our go-to library of songs".
 Many of Kiessling's other orchestral production music compositions are featured on the show such as "Hotsy-Totsy" and "Honey Bunch".
-"We were leaning towards 'Off Broadway' to be the theme song", Day said.
+"We were leaning toward 'Off Broadway' to be the theme song", Day said.
 "But John Landgraf, the president of the network, really liked 'Temptation Sensation' and he put his foot down.
 Now I'm happy it's the theme tune.
-But it is an odd title".
+But it is an odd title."